 7. Plein Air Painting in Oil – Frank Serrano

-Frank Serrano is primarily a plein air painter specialising in painting mountain and rural landscapes, coastal scenes, cityscapes, animals and cowboys.
+Frank Serrano is primarily a plein air painter specializing in painting mountain and rural landscapes, coastal scenes, cityscapes, animals and cowboys.

-His book covers everything you need to know about plein air painting, including materials, brushwork techniques, colour mixing and much more.
+His book covers everything you need to know about plein air painting, including materials, brushwork techniques, color mixing and much more.

-The book contains painting demonstrations that are easy to follow, and whilst this is a book about plein air painting, all the information is just as applicable to studio painting.
-It’s a must-have book
+The book contains painting demonstrations that are easy to follow, and while this is a book about plein air painting, all the information is just as applicable to studio painting.
+It’s a must-have book.

 Landscape Painting Art Books for Inspiration